 The M41 submachine gun was a trend-setting weapon designed by retired United States Marine Corps Colonel Jonathon LaForce in 2027.
-Unlike most firearms of the time, it utilized not only caseless ammunition, but an electronic ignition system instead of being hammer- or striker-fired.
+Unlike most firearms of the time, it not only utilized caseless ammunition but also an electronic ignition system instead of being hammer- or striker-fired.

 Two years after the M41 was adopted, it was replaced by the improved M41A; existing M41s could be converted to M41A standard simply by replacing certain parts.
 It was later largely replaced by the M39 submachine gun but remained in service in specialist roles for over 150 years.